node-red/designs/designs/pouchdb-context-plugin.md

 - In an environment with multiple context stores, only contexts using the PouchDB plugin will be backed up.

-Code example of replication to remote database (CouchDB)ÅF
+Code example of replication to remote database(CouchDB) :
 ```javascript
 var pd = require('pouchdb');
 pd.plugin(require('pouchdb-adapter-node-websql'));